-2018-2019 Big Ideas Contest Statistics
+2019-2020 Big Ideas Contest Statistics

-- >300 Pre-Proposals Submitted
+- >400 Pre-Proposals Submitted

 - ~1000 Student Participants

 - 12 Eligible Universities

 - Up to \$300k in Prizes

-After reviewing this handbook you can get started with judging by going to https://review.wizehive.com/voting/login/bigideas1819
+After reviewing this handbook you can get started with judging by going to https://review.wizehive.com/voting/login/bi-ppreview-1920

 The Big Ideas team is always happy to answer any questions you may have.
-You can contact our Network Manager, Francis Gonzales at francis.gonzales@berkeley.edu or reach him by phone at: 510-664-5361.
+You can contact our Network Manager, Jessica Li at jessicasperoli@berkeley.edu.

-Reviews Due: Friday, December 7th
+Reviews Due: Wednesday, December 11th